LCSR-CIIS/AMBF_helper/HowToDebug.md

 ![8d28e139e45676a621b9152bbbf61b0f.png](_resources/8d28e139e45676a621b9152bbbf61b0f.png)

-From the configure window select only the kit that contains the debug information.
+From the configure window select only the kit that contains the `Debug` configuration and uncheck the `Release` kit if it is displayed.

 ![68537db0ae3f4c376376c1baba0c407c.png](_resources/68537db0ae3f4c376376c1baba0c407c.png)